 These geospatial surveys are used by architects, designers, engineers and building contractors to help create appropriate designs and plans, based on the existing site.
 They enable others to visualise and accurately measure aspects of the site from an office or other remote location.

-Topographic surveys may vary in complexity, depending on the requirement of the client and project; this could range from coordinating a basic set of levels on a drainage system, through to a comprehensive survey of a built-up area, where the detail survey would pick up all required natural and man-made features, including associated levels, along with 3d ground elevations and contouring where appropriate.
+Topographic surveys may vary in complexity, depending on the requirement of the client and project.
+This could range from coordinating a basic set of levels on a drainage system, through to a comprehensive survey of a built-up area, where the detail survey would pick up all required natural and man-made features, including associated levels, along with 3d ground elevations and contouring where appropriate.

 Land surveys are normally referenced to the Ordnance Survey grid and level, using network GNSS.